APN Virtual

 • Ages between 25-35

 After identifying our target audiences, we began designing questions to explore during the user interviews.
-Some main questions we asked were:

 Some feedback were: